nthomasCUBE/KEGGexpressionmapper/README.md

 Parameter: Expression_Mapping_file contains the genes in the first row, following by the expression of each conditions.
 The values need to be seperated by a blank.

-The file should have the following structure: x Gene conditionA conditionB conditionC conditionD x Gene1 1 3 5 10 x Gene2 20 5 3 5
+The file should have the following structure:
+- Gene conditionA conditionB conditionC conditionD
+- Gene1 1 3 5 10
+- Gene2 20 5 3 5

 Gene1 and Gene2 represent the gene identifier and '1' describes the expression in the first condition, '3' the expression in the second condition, '5' the expression in the third condition and '10' the expresion in the fourth condition.

 ### Kegg_to_gene_mapping_file